Shawn Berry's GMAT Preparation

 Chart 4.
 As you can see, 1/3 of MBA admissions criteria are your work experience and academic record, which are quite tangible on your resume and transcript.
 If you are applying soon, you have little or no opportunity to improve how admissions officers will evaluate your tangibles.

 Another 1/3 of MBA admissions criteria are your essays, references, and interview - the intangible criteria that make admissions officers' jobs interesting.
 Your intangibles should tell your story and communicate who you are, what you want, why you want it, and how you intend to get it.
-Write compelling essays or MBA admissions officers will pass you over for someone who can communicate.

 The remaining 1/3 is the GMAT-CAT.
 Whether you apply from India or Indiana, China or California, the GMAT provides the only directly comparable, recent, and impartial assessment of your analytical ability.
 Top 15 MBA programs average 700+ on the GMAT.
 This 90th to 99th percentile GMAT standard is the most demanding MBA admissions criterion.
 For example, a 90th to 99th percentile grades standard would require a 3.8 or better GPA - a standard that no business school enforces.